wesselb/gpcm/experiments/paper/README.md

 # Experiments from Bruinsma, Tegnér, and Turner (2022)

-This document explains how the experiments from the below citation can be reproduced and which differences you can expect w.r.t. the precise numbers reported in the paper.
+This document explains how the experiments from the below citation can be reproduced and which differences you can expect w.r.t. the numbers reported in the paper.

 ```
 @inproceedings{Bruinsma:2022:Modelling_Non-Smooth_Signals_With_Complex,